dhhepting/dhhepting.github.io/_assignments/CS-280/blog-entry-01-12m.md

 ### Submission

-Post your blog entry in the course and then submit only the hyperlink to it:
-* once you have posted your entry, click on "Permalink" at the bottom left of your posted entry.
-* copy the entire url for your post.
-It will be of the form [https://urcourses.uregina.ca/mod/oublog/viewpost.php?post=44653](https://urcourses.uregina.ca/mod/oublog/viewpost.php?post=44653) (your post will have a different number at the end)
-* go to [Submit Link to "Blog Entry"](https://urcourses.uregina.ca/mod/assign/view.php?id=909822) and choose "Add submission" or "Edit submission".
-* paste the URL into the online text entry area.
-UR Courses will automatically add the markup to make the URL clickable.
-* save changes and then submit
+Submit your blog entry as HTML, either uploaded as a file or pasted as online text.
+You may edit your blog entry in your "Individual Student Blog" and copy the HTML from there.

+You may optionally choose to post your entry to the "Class Blog", as evidence of participation.

-The target length is 800-900 words.
+The target length is 900 words.

 {% include grading/main.html %}